-Distribution: East of the Cascades in Washington; southern British Columbia to southern California, east to Saskatchewan and Arizona.
+Distribution: Occurring east of the Cascades crest in Washington; southern British Columbia to southern California, east to the Great Plains.

 Habitat: Dry, open places in the plains and foothills, occasionally extending into the mountains.